 What is Ordain?

 A commission board.
-You put up a bounty for a film about a topic you care about, filmmakers compete to make it, and you help decide who gets paid.
+You describe a film you want made, put money behind it, filmmakers compete to make it, and you help decide who gets paid.

 So, decentralized patronage.